jeffknupp/blog/in_progress/new_post.md

 we normally do, start up where we left off at line 4."
 Functions have a single entry
 point: the first line.

-Luckily, Python has a tool designed to solve this exact problem:
+Luckily, Python has a tool designed to solve this exact problem: the **`generator`**.

-**`Generators`**.

 A `generator function` looks like a normal function, but whenever we need to generate a value, we call `yield` instead of `return`.
-Those names are quite descriptive. `yield` implies "I am voluntarily giving up control for a while," while `return` basically says, "Return to wherever you were before you called me."
+Those names are quite descriptive.
+As I said in the introduction, `yield` implies "I am voluntarily giving up execution control for a while." `return` says, "return to wherever you were before you called me."

-Any time the code following a `def` contains the `yield` statement, the result is changed from a normal function to a `generator function`. `generator function`s automatically define a few methods, one of which is `next()`.
+In Python, any time the code following a `def` contains the `yield` keyword, the result is not a normal function but a `generator function`. `generator function`s automatically define a few methods, one of which is `next()`.
 Since any object defining a `next` function can be iterated over, `generator function`s can be used in a `for` loop like any other `Iterable`.